mlpack/mlpack/README.md

 ```

 Running `mlpack_knn` on one dataset (that is, the query and reference
-datasets are the same) and finding the 5 nearest neighbors is very simple:
+datasets are the same) and finding 5 nearest neighbors is very simple:

 ```shell
 $ mlpack_knn -r dataset.csv -n neighbors_out.csv -d distances_out.csv -k 5 -v